 Our Parish Eucharist (Eucharist means Thanksgiving) is a sung service with music led by our choir and organ.
 It is a time when we come together as the family of St James’ and offer our praise and thanks to God.
 We pray for others and the wider world; we seek God’s healing and forgiveness; we encounter the risen Christ through the bible, through the sharing of bread and wine during Holy Communion and through each other.

-The service lasts about an hour and refreshments are served in church after the service leading to the start of Church Alive at 11am.
+The service lasts about an hour and refreshments are served in the church hall after the service leading to the start of Church Alive at 11am.

 Children's Church is held in the hall for activities and stories based on the bible readings of the day, and the children return near the end of the service to share what they have been learning.
 There are also toys and story bags in the children’s corner at the back of church if preferred.